Which anatomical term refers specifically to the region at the ba... | Channels for Pearson+

 Multiple Choice

-Which anatomical term refers specifically to the region at the back of the head?
+Which anatomical term refers specifically to the region at the back of the neck?

 A